coshinen/blog/pages/quotes.md

 > Professor Severus Snape, Harry Potter AND THE PHILOSOPHER'S STONE:
 > * Clearly, fame isn't everything...

+> Tigress, Kung Fu Panda: Legends of Awesomeness, Season 3 Episode 10, PO PICKS a POCKET:
+> * Trust has to be earned.

 > Master Shifu, Kung Fu Panda 3:
 > * If you only do what you can do, you will never be more than you are now.